In Your Community

 Fairtrade works directly with producer groups and businesses which sell Fairtrade certified products.
 Fairtrade certifies against rigorous international standards, and products can only bear the Fairtrade Mark if these standards have been met.
 We also run campaigns to promote understanding of the issues that Fairtrade works to address and encourage support through the purchase of Fairtrade certified products.
 This is always written as one word – Fairtrade.

-The Fair Trade Association facilitates growth of the fair trade movement and promotes not only our Fairtrade certified products, but also the World Fair Trade Organisation and other fair trader programs.
+The Fair Trade Association facilitates growth of the fair trade movement and promotes not only our Fairtrade certified products, but also the World Fair Trade Organisation and their own Fair Traders oof Australia Endorsement program.
 This is written as two words – Fair Trade.
 The movement is also described by two words – fair trade.